picqer/xero-php-client/README.md

 # xero-php-client
 PHP Client library for the Xero oAuth API, only for private applications

+**This package is not maintained anymore, we recommend this excellent alternative: https://packagist.org/packages/calcinai/xero-php**

 ## Composer install
 Installing this Xero API client for PHP can be done through Composer.